GoogleCloudPlatform/accelerated-platforms/use-cases/model-fine-tuning-pipeline/model-eval/README.md

 # Model evaluation and validation

 Once a model has completed fine-tuning, the model must be validated for precision and accuracy against the dataset used to fine-tune the model.
+The fine-tuned model in this example has been, Built with Meta Llama 3.1.
 In this example, the model is deployed on an inference serving engine to host the model for the model validation to take place.
 Two steps are performed for this activity, the first is to send prompts to the fine-tuned model, the second is to validate the results.